 Howe Sound/Atl’ka7tsem is within the traditional ancestral and unceded territory of the Sḵwx̱wú7mesh Úxwumixw (Squamish Nation) and borders the Tsleil-waututh, Sechelt and Musqueam Nations’ territories.
-The region is an ecologically rich marine area that sits directly adjacent to the growing metropolis of Vancouver.
+The region is an ecologically rich area that sits directly adjacent to the growing metropolis of Vancouver.
 As such, it is representative of many parts of the world, where post-contact development confronts socio-ecological integrity.

 Protection, Restoration and Preservation

 This initiative brings together information related to Howe Sound/Atl’ka7tsem’s human communities and nature in a format that will allow for visualizing overlapping use of space and values.

 As this project’s roots are in Howe Sound/Atl’ka7tsem’s community, we invite you to send any feedback you have on the project’s scope and development.
 Thank you for visiting our website, and showing an interest in the protection, restoration and preservation of Howe Sound/Atl’ka7tsem’s aquatic environment and human communities.

 Our vision is that First Nations, governments, stakeholders, and communities work together to achieve positive outcomes that benefit current and future generations of human and aquatic life in Howe Sound/Atl’ka7tsem.